 Strictly speaking the word "opiate" only refers to drugs that are made from opium.
 Over the years, however, it has often been used (sweepingly and inaccurately) to refer to all drugs with opium-like or morphine-like effect, more properly called opioids or synthetic drugs used as opiate substitutes.

-Heroin on the other hand is a semi-synthetic opiate made from morphine.
+Heroin, on the other hand, is a semi-synthetic opiate made from morphine.
 Morphine was the first individual alkaloid isolated from the poppy plant in 1804.
 A chemical reaction with acetic anhydride turns morphine into heroin.
-Finally there’s synthetic heroin which does not contain any opium and is completely man-made but have the same effects as heroin.
+Finally, there's synthetic heroin which does not contain any opium and is completely man-made but has the same effects as heroin.
 Some examples of synthetic opiates or synthetic heroin are:

 For purposes of discussion, the word opiate is used interchangeably with prescription opiates, which are entirely legal in the United States, compared to heroin.
 As a street drug, heroin is never pure.
 Its potency depends on how it was manufactured and the ingredients and additives that went into making it.

 A recent study in Chicago of sub-urban parents, students and heroin users brought forth several observations:

 During the late 1800s, prescription opiate users were mostly women.
 This was attributed to the widespread medical practice of prescribing opiates to women for menstrual and menopausal discomforts.
 As a result, the average age of female opiate dependents back then was 39.
 Further, an 1885 Iowa survey showed that most of the opiate users came from the educated and most respected members of the society.
 Worth noting as well as the fact that there was hardly any reference to the use of opiates among the black communities, implying that opiate addiction was almost entirely a condition among the whites only.